 Congress is holding emergency briefings on security after Minnesota shootings

-The suspect in the attack had dozens of federal lawmakers listed in his writings, in addition to the state lawmakers and others he allegedly targeted.
+The suspect in the attack had dozens of federal lawmakers listed in his writings, besides the state lawmakers and others he’s accused of targeting.
 The man is accused of shooting and killing former Democratic House Speaker Melissa Hortman and her husband, Mark, in their home early Saturday in the northern Minneapolis suburbs and wounding another lawmaker and his wife at their home.

 The shootings come after credible threats to members of Congress have more than doubled in the last decade, the troubling tally of an era that has been marked by a string of violent attacks against lawmakers and their families.

 In 2011, Democratic Rep. Gabby Giffords was shot and wounded at an event in her Arizona district.
 In 2017, Republican Rep. Steve Scalise was shot and wounded as he practiced for a congressional baseball game with other GOP lawmakers near Washington.
-In 2022, then-House Speaker Nancy Pelosi’s husband Paul was attacked in his home by a man who broke into their San Francisco home.
-And in 2024, two different men tried to assassinate Donald Trump during his presidential campaign.
+In 2022, Democratic House Speaker Nancy Pelosi’s husband, Paul, was attacked by a man who broke into their San Francisco home.
+And in 2024, two men separately tried to assassinate Donald Trump during his Republican presidential campaign.

-The U.S. Capitol Police’s threat assessment section investigated 9,474 “concerning statements and direct threats” against members of Congress last year, the highest number since 2021, the year that the Capitol was attacked by Trump’s supporters after he tried to overturn his 2020 presidential election defeat.
+The U.S. Capitol Police’s threat assessment section investigated 9,474 “concerning statements and direct threats” against members of Congress last year, the highest number since 2021, the year that the Capitol was attacked by Trump’s supporters after he tried to overturn his 2020 presidential election defeat to Democrat Joe Biden.
 In 2017, there were 3,939 investigated threats, the Capitol Police said.

-While members of Congress may be high-profile, they do have some resources available that might not be available to state and local lawmakers, said Sen. Mike Rounds of South Dakota, who was a member of the South Dakota state Senate for 10 years before he was the state’s governor.
-In the state legislature, “it just wasn’t feasible all the time” to have increased security, Rounds said.
+While members of Congress may be high profile, they do have some resources available that might not be available to state and local lawmakers, said Sen. Mike Rounds of South Dakota, who was a member of the South Dakota state Senate for 10 years before he was the state’s governor.
+In the state legislature, “it just wasn’t feasible all the time” to have increased security, said Rounds, a Republican.

 As threats have increased, members of Congress have had access to new funding to add security at their personal homes.
 But it is unclear how many have used it and whether there is enough money to keep lawmakers truly safe.